La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
-- Debugging Stock Price Forecast - Fixing its visual issues and touching up any technical additions then will integrate it into main App
+- Debugging Stock Price Forecast -Converging to a constant value
+- Then will integrate it into main App
 - DCC with 2+ Assests